 Interdisciplinary Expert product managers should know the best practices for other disciplines, and have a point of view on the product experience that is being created.
 In addition, product managers who have a knack for writing and visual interactions can be an incredible asset to the overall program — because they can understand the big picture and ensure a consistent user experience across the product.
 Don’t be shy about asking what contributions candidates have made in these areas.

 As you’re interviewing candidates, focus on what they accomplished at their previous job, what was their strategy, and specifically how they got work done.

 Then dig into these seven areas to see how your applicant stacks up.
 You will be able to paint a full picture of their work style and capabilities — and hopefully find the expert product managers tucked away in that resume pile.

 What skills do you think are essential when hiring a product manager?

 This is a guest post by Codrin Arsene.
 If you are looking to be a great product manager or owner, create brilliant strategy, and build visual product roadmaps — start a free trial of Aha!

-This post was written by Codrin Arsene, a technology writer and a senior product manager.
+About the author This post was written by Codrin Arsene, a technology writer and a senior product manager.
 He is a content writer with Y Media Labs, where he writes about mobile app strategy, analytics, marketing, and online business development.